LozanoMatheus/Lunatech_Challange/README.md

 ## Overview

 This project was developed to be as easy as possible.
-So to start the first environment you can just clone this repo and execute the delilunatech.
+So to start the first environment you can just clone this repo and execute the delivery_lunatech.
 It will create a Docker network, pull the imagens, start two container for each app (country- and airport-service) and one for Caddy (It's a web server with a lot of features) and will make a request to each app containers.

 ### What is Two Times